-Whenever I begin to read philosophy I am swept up by it again.
-I am back at that moment of consciousness when things have options, when the world is new, when eternity is flowing through the mind and stopping occasionally at precious moments as Athens around 400BC or London of Elizabeth’s day.
+Whenever I begin to read philosophy I am, once again, swept up by it.
+I am back at that moment of consciousness when things have options, when the world is new, when eternity is flowing through the mind and stopping occasionally at precious moments as Athens around 400BC or London of Elizabeth's day.

 I lost my interest in philosophy when I saw how it had receded to the specialist cubicle.
 What a retreat!
 What an affront to the glory of ideas.
 These cubicle philosophers have the pretentions of schoolmen, thinking in themselves that they are the only one's looking at the definition of things.
-So that, in their own way, they are the priests of the arcane.
+They see themselves as the priests of the arcane.
 And yet, without question talented energy spins its web in this cubicle.
-There is nothing more discouraging for someone who commits himself to thinking, than to see the universe of thought bound up in different factions all very defensive so their positions and sacrificing truth itself for a little pride and a little power.
+There is nothing more discouraging for someone who commits himself to thinking than to see the universe of thought bound up in different factions all very defensive for their positions and sacrificing truth itself for a little pride and a little power.

 What a degradation of philosophy!
 Can you imagine any number of great thinkers content with receding to the cubicle, intimidated by the arrogance of the age, pressured by the claims of economy to throw over truth for expediency?
 Where is the commitment to the present?
 Where is the commitment to the truth?